He tomonga ikiiki matatika puta noa i Tāmaki Makaurau

 What we can do about it

 We need to focus on both improving the transport system and shaping the way Auckland grows.
 This includes:

-- encouraging much stronger business growth and employment opportunities around Albany, Westgate and Manukau, so that people have more options to work or study close to where they live
+- encouraging much stronger business growth and employment opportunities in more locations across the region, so that people have more options to work or study close to where they live

-- encouraging substantial housing growth in inner areas and along main transport routes
+- encouraging substantial housing growth in highly accessible locations, such as along main public transport routes

 - making better use of existing transport networks, which includes increasing the share of travel by walking, cycling and public transport

-- increasing opportunities to walk and cycle as low-cost travel options, particularly in areas of high socioeconomic deprivation
+- increasing opportunities to walk and cycle as low-cost travel options, particularly in areas that lack safe infrastructure for active transport

 - targeting investment in new transport infrastructure to improve access to opportunities